bradgillap/somewhereinbetween/README.md

 This will make customization difficult for the amateur modder and has lead me to building this modlist.
 I followed a set a of rules for myself to avoid bugs, add content, and improve on the vanilla experience based on Reddit & Nexus community sentiment.
 This is based on my modding experiences over 10 years of Skyrim and general I.T knowledge.

-The following are rules I followed while building this:

-Requires: Skyrim AE (Paid Version)
-A starting point with mods that I use for every type of playthrough.

 ### Included

 * Vanilla Mesh,Bug, Quest Fixes.
 * User Interface Improvements and Minor Quality of Life Adjustments.
 * Mesh & Texture Replacers.
 * Lighting and FX Replacers.
-* First Person Animations
+* First Person Animations.
 * Performance Optimizations.
 * Documentation in Mod Oragnizer and Github.

 ### Purposefully Not Included

-* Gameplay and Game System Changes
+* Gameplay and Game System Changes.
-* New Quests
+* New Quests.
-* New Items, Weapons, or Armour
+* New Items, Weapons, or Armour.
-* Interrior or Exterior World Edits
+* Interrior or Exterior World Edits.
-* 3rd Person Animations
+* 3rd Person Animations.

 ## Requirements

-Requirements for storage and machine specifications.
+Software: Skyrim Anniversery Edition from Steam.

 ### System Specifications